rubenlagus/TelegramBots/TelegramBots.wiki/abilities/Simple-Example.md

-#AbilityBot
+# AbilityBot
 This section of the tutorial will present a barebone example on creating your first AbilityBot!
-It is highly recommended to write your very first bot via the [simple users guide](./Simple-Example.md).
+It is highly recommended to write your very first bot via the [[Getting Started|Getting-Started]].
 That will give you a sense of how the basic API allows you to handle commands and features.

-##Dependencies
+## Dependencies
 As with any Java project, you will need to set your dependencies.

 * **Maven**